 Minimum duration to complete this program is 1 year and maximum is 2 years.

 The registration dates for this bi-annual executive programme run by the Institute are updated timely on the webpage.
-Effective E-learning tools incorporated into the design of the webpage make the course lectures, videos and study material easily accessible.
-This gives huge window of self-regulated and self-paced performance to the participants.
+Effective E-learning tools incorporated into the design of the webpage make the course lectures, online live classes and study material easily accessible.
+This gives a huge window of self-regulated and self-paced performance to the participants.

 IGMPI follows a credit system based on all learning activities involved in studying for all PG Diploma, Executive Diploma and Certificate Programmes.
 Each of your modules is equal to 4 credits.
 To successfully complete the programme, you will have to earn all the credits assigned to your programme.

 All the participants are expected to appear for an online exam and are also obliged to submit assignments after each module.
 After successful completion, the participants will be awarded Post Graduate Diploma in Pharmaceutical Chemistry by Faculty of Drug Discovery and Development, IGMPI.
 For all the above mentioned modules elaborate course material, self-assessment assignments and project work details would be provided by the Institute from time to time.
 Details get updated on the webpage as well.

 The Institute has partnered with many organizations for providing with placement assistance to in its participants.
 The robust placement cell comprises of senior level Human Resources professionals and Talent Acquisition experts which maintains close links with business and industry.
 We are engaged in promoting the employability of our participants by maintaining good rapport and relation with HR cell and recruiting managers of leading healthcare companies across the globe.